Nic0w/somfy-dongle-rs/README.md

 ### RTS protocol
 RTS is a proprietary radio protocol from french company Somfy, which is primarily used to command motorized rolling shutters, sun blinds, ...
-The protocol itself [has been reverse-enginerred](https://pushstack.wordpress.com/somfy-rts-protocol/) for a long time now and it has some peculiarities that make it complicated (imo) to work with : working on the 433.42MHz (instead of 443.92Mhz for most/all hardware using the 433Mhz band), it requires specific hardware.
+The protocol itself [has been reverse-enginerred](https://pushstack.wordpress.com/somfy-rts-protocol/) for a long time now and it has some peculiarities that make it complicated (imo) to work with : working on 433.42MHz (instead of 443.92Mhz for most/all hardware using the 433Mhz band), it requires specific hardware.
 There are however a large pool of ressources on the web regarding open source implementations for Arduino, Raspberry Pi, ...

 ### Enki's dongle